sowdust/ffff/README.md

 ## Output

-The scripts produces three output files:
+The scripts ffff.py produces three output files:

 * one .csv file containing the list of friends found, in the form `account id, account name, account url`
 * one .gexf file containing the annotated graph that can be opened using [Gephi](https://gephi.org/)
 * one session file that can be used to resume the work (e.g.: in case more pivots are found at a later time)

+The script fint.py produces two output files:
+* one .txt file containing a list of account ids that can be used as a list of pivots for ffff
+* one .csv file (optional) containing a list of potential pivots in the form `id,name,url` It also prints out statistics on who are the users who have interacted the most.

 ## License

 This code is ffffree